Iqbal Khan (actor): Career

 After a four-year absence, in February 2022 he made a comeback with Colors TV's show Nima Denzongpa where he played the role Virat Sethi.
 He quit the show in July 2022.

-From July 2022, he is seen as a middle aged businessman, Devvrat "Dev" Raichand in Atul Kelkar's show Na Umra Ki Seema Ho on Star Bharat.
+From July 2022 to August 2023, he was seen as a middle aged businessman, Devvrat "Dev" Raichand in Atul Kelkar's show Na Umra Ki Seema Ho on Star Bharat.

 Personal life

 Khan is married to Sneha Chhabra, whom he met at a shoot of a video album.
 They have a daughter Ammaara, who was born in 2011.
-They welcomed their second child, a daughter on 11 February 2022, whom they named Ifza Khan.
+They had second child, a daughter on 11 February 2022, whom they named Ifza Khan.